 In the UK a new driver is often influenced by others – including their driving instructor into learning to drive in an automatic.
 I have been teaching for 41 years and never advised a new driver to swap to an automatic car, despite teaching pupils who were disabled.

 A professional driving instructor who suggests a new driver should learn to drive in an automatic car, because they are struggling.
 Is not for the benefit of the student, it’s because it’s hard work for the instructor.
 An instructor in this situation should find another way of helping this particular student.
 The instructor should consider the needs of the student first.
+When gear changing is explained correctly, there is no obstacle to driving a manual car.

-Pupils that leave their instructor because they were told they would never learn to drive, specially in a manual car.
+Pupils that leave their instructor because they were told they would never be able to drive, specially in a manual car.
 May have been misinformed.
 At instructor training college I was taught to teach anyone who wanted to learn to drive should be able to do so.
 I’ve never veered from that statement.
 Perseverance by both instructor and pupil can get excellent results.

 Learn to Drive in a shorter time